LazaUK/AzureML-FeatureStore-CLI/README.md

 ## Step 6: Creating Azure ML feature store
 Last step in the process is create the feature store itself.

-1. First of all, you need to update provided [YAML template](./FeatureStore_Online_Offline.yaml) with details of your Storage, Redis Cache and managed identity resources:
+1. Download provided [YAML template](./FeatureStore_Online_Offline.yaml) and update it with details from your previous steps (storage, Redis Cache and managed identity):
 ``` YAML
 $schema: http://azureml/sdk-2-0/FeatureStore.json